krmbzds/stars/README.md

 ## Lua

+- [RRethy/vim-illuminate](https://github.com/RRethy/vim-illuminate) - illuminate.vim - Vim plugin for automatically highlighting other uses of the word under the cursor.
+Integrates with Neovim's LSP client for intelligent highlighting.
 - [nvim-lua/nvim-package-specification](https://github.com/nvim-lua/nvim-package-specification) - Unofficial draft for a standard of a package metadata -- Not ready for use.
 - [cseickel/dotfiles](https://github.com/cseickel/dotfiles) -
 - [nvim-orgmode/orgmode](https://github.com/nvim-orgmode/orgmode) - Orgmode clone written in Lua for Neovim 0.7+.